linuxdeepin/deepin-manual/manual-assets/professional/deepin-contacts/en_US/index.md

 #### Add Friends Classification

-1. One default friends classification is displayed here, if you want to add others, do as follows.
+One default friends classification is displayed here, if you want to add others, do as follows.

 2. Hover the cursor over **Friends** and right-click; or click ![19](icon/19.svg), a popping-up box saying  **Add Friends Classification** appears.

-3. Click **Add Friends Classification** to input a name, then, a new classification is created.
-If you haven't input a name for the new classification when creating it, you can right-click to select **Rename Classification**.
+3. Input a name and press **Enter** key, then, a new classification is created.
+If you have to change its name, you can right-click to select **Rename Classification**.

 ![3add friend group](jpg/3add-friend-group.png)